-This document is the third in a series.
+This document is the third in a series of guidance papers.
 Please also see:

-- Adjusting Performance Agreements -- Guide to Help States Adjust Incentive Performance Agreements in Response to the Current Economic Crisis was released May 2020. - Small Business Assistance -- Guidance on Adjusting Discretionary Incentive Programs to Support Small Business Recovery was released July 2020.
+- Adjusting Performance Agreements Guide to Help States Adjust Incentive Performance Agreements in Response to the Current Economic Crisis was released May 2020. - Small Business Assistance Guidance on Adjusting Discretionary Incentive Programs to Support Small Business Recovery was released July 2020.